By A. Ortín, B. Monrabal, J. Montesinos, P. Del Hierro, N. Mayo. Polymer Char, Valencia, Spain.

 In polyolefin analysis, the IR detection provides high sensitivity not influenced by the rather low dn/dc values found in these polymers.
 This high sensitivity together with the low noise achieved in modern filter-based IR detectors results in superb signal to noise ratio.
 In GPC/SEC of polyolefins it is always desirable, and in some applications required, to reduce the polymer injected mass in order to obtain accurate molar mass distributions.
 This is the case when very high molar mass fractions are present in the sample.
 Filter-based IR detectors, such as Polymer Char’s IR5 MCT detector, can work successfully even when very low mass is injected, providing good quality chromatograms thanks to its low detection limit (Figures 3, 4a and 4b).

-Triple detection (combination of concentration, viscosity and light scattering detectors) is the most comprehensive GPC/SEC technique, providing accurate molar mass distributions as well as polymer architectural information.
+Triple detection (combination of concentration, viscosity and light scattering detectors) is the most comprehensive GPC/SEC technique, providing accurate molecular weight distributions as well as polymer architectural information.
 Determination of both absolute molar mass by light scattering and intrinsic viscosity by a capillary viscometer after the GPC/SEC separation, requires the measurement of polymer concentration at every retention volume slice.
-This means that the triple detector GPC/SEC data accuracy and precision greatly benefit from an improved concentration signal.
+This means that the triple-detector GPC/SEC data accuracy and precision greatly benefit from an improved concentration signal.
 The low detection limit achievable by the filter-based IR detection also expands the log M range in which accurate, measured, not extrapolated, data is available for the Mark-Houwink plot.
 Absolute molar mass and intrinsic viscosity are accurately measured at the chromatogram tails beyond what other traditional detection techniques allow.